-10 Tips To Avoid Frizzy Hair When You Have Curls
+10 Tips To Avoid Frizzy Hair When You Have Curly Hair

 - Pretreat your hair.
-Apply oil or a detangling serum before you wash your hair.
-Frizz Ease has an anti-frizztreatment that prevents poofiness for up to 10 days.
+Apply a few drops of argan oil or detangling serum before you wash your hair.
+Then detangle it.

 - Use a soft towel that doesn’t damage or lift the hair’s cuticle.
 I love the Aquis towel, made specifically to absorb more water from wet hair, so it helps your hair dry faster.
 I have also used a soft cotton t-shirt to plop my hair, and it helped me get more defined curls.